 In the world ye shall have tribulation, but in me ye shall have peace.
 The trials to which Christians are subjected in sorrow, adversity, and reproach, are the appointed means of God to separate the chaff from the wheat.
-Our selfishness, love of worldly pleasure, evil passions, and pride, must be all overcome, and therefor God sends us afflictions to test and prove us, and show us that these evils exist in our characters; and we must, through his strength and grace, overcome, that we may be partakers of the divine nature, having escaped the corruption that is in the world through lust.
+Our selfishness, love of worldly pleasure, evil passions, and pride, must be all overcome, and therefore God sends us afflictions to test and prove us, and show us that these evils exist in our characters; and we must, through his strength and grace, overcome, that we may be partakers of the divine nature, having escaped the corruption that is in the world through lust.
 "For our light affliction," says Paul, "which is but for a moment, worketh for us a far more exceeding and eternal weight of glory, while we look not at the things which are seen, but at the things which are not seen; for the things which are seen are temporal, but the things which are not seen are eternal."
-Afflictions, crosses, temptations, adversity, and our varied trials, are God's workmen to refine us, sanctify us, and fit us for the heavenly garner. p.
-175, Para.
-1, [210T].

-The harm done to the cause of truth by premature moves can never by fully repaired.
-The cause of God in ---- has not advanced as it might, and will not stand in as favorable light before the people as before this work was done.
+Afflictions, crosses, temptations, adversity, and our varied trials, are God's workmen to refine us, sanctify us, and fit us for the heavenly garner.
+The harm done to the cause of truth by premature moves can never be fully repaired.
+The cause of God in ----- has not advanced as it might, and will not stand in as favorable light before the people as before this work was done.
 There are frequently persons among us whose influence seems to be but a cipher on the right side.
 Their lives seem to be useless; but let them become rebellious and combative, and they become zealous workmen for Satan.
 This work is more in accordance with the feelings of the natural heart.
 There is great need of self-examination and secret prayer.
 God has promised wisdom to those who ask him.
-Missionary labor if frequently entered into by those unprepared for the work.
+Missionary labor is frequently entered into by those unprepared for the work.
 Outward zeal is cultivated while secret prayer is neglected.
-When this is the case, much harm is done, for these laborers seek to regulate others' consciences by their own rule.
-Self-control is much needed.
-Hasty words stir up strife.
-Bro. --- is in danger of indulging in a spirit of sharp criticism.
-This does not become ministers of righteousness. p.
-176, Para.
-1, [210T].

-Bro. ---- you have much to learn.
-Your failures and your discouragements you have been inclined to charge to Bro. motives and of your course of action would reveal other causes which exist in yourself for these discouragements.
+Bro. - you have much to learn.
+Your failures and your discouragements you have been inclined to charge to Bro. ---; but close investigation of your motives and of your course of action would reveal other causes which exist in yourself for these discouragements.
 Following the inclinations of your own natural heart brings you into bondage.
 Your severe and torturing spirit which you sometimes indulge in cuts off your influence.
-Bro. which no other can do for you.
+Bro. , you have a work to do for yourself which no other can do for you.
 Each must give an account of himself to God.
-God has given us his law as a mirror into which we may look is not for the purpose of seeing our neighbor's faults reflected, for us to watch to see if he comes up to the standard, but to see the defects in ourselves, that we may remove these defects.
+God has given us his law as a mirror into which we may look and discover the defects in our character.
+This mirror into which we are to look is not for the purpose of seeing our neighbor's faults reflected, for us to watch to see if he comes up to the standard, but to see the defects in ourselves, that we may remove these defects.
 Knowledge is not all that we need.
 We must follow the light.
 We are not left to choose for ourselves, and to obey that which is agreeable to us, and disobey to suit our convenience.
+Obedience is better than sacrifice.